PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 Mistake #1: Treating Without Proper Identification

-Correct diagnosis enables better treatment.
+Correct diagnosis leads to better treatment choices.

-Mistake #2: Underestimating Sun's Role
+Mistake #2: Underestimating the Sun's Role

 Mistake #3: Expecting Melasma to "Cure"

-Mistake #5: Using Harsh Treatments on Darker Skin
+Mistake #5: Harsh Treatments on Darker Skin

 When to See a Dermatologist